jembi/openshr/README.md

 To configure the OpenSHR, here are the places you may want to look:
  * For the XDS.b repository, look for the settings labled 'SHR' here: [http://localhost:8080/openmrs/admin/maintenance/settings.list](http://localhost:8080/openmrs/admin/maintenance/settings.list)
  * For the XDS.b repository, you will need to edit the files under `/usr/share/opennshr/openxds/conf/`.
-In particular you may want to edit the supported codes in `XdsCodes.xml` and the sourceIds and identity domain in `IheActors.xml`.
+In particular you may want to edit the supported codes in `XdsCodes.xml` and the sourceIds and identity domain in `XdsRegistryConnections.xml`.

 To stop, start or restart the registry and reppository services use:
  * Registry: `sudo service openshr-reg [start|stop|restart]`